jjxxs/Pathfinder/README.md

 # Pathfinder
 Yet another solver for the [Traveling Salesman Problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem).
 Provides simple abstractions to be easily extendable with user-defined algorithms and problem-sets.
-Comes with a nice webui that enables the user to control the application and watch the state of the solver.
+Comes with a nice webui that enables the user to watch the state of the solver.

 ```
 NAME:
    Pathfinder - A solver for the travelling salesman problem

 USAGE:
-   pathfinder [global options] command [command options] [arguments...]
+   main [global options] command [command options] [arguments...]

 COMMANDS:
-     web      starts the solver as a webservice
-     cli      starts the solver without the webservice
      help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
+   --algorithm value  name of the algorithm to use
+   --problem value    path to the problem-file to be solved
+   --bind value       address to listen for websocket-connections
    --help, -h         show help
 ```

 ## Features